Porfirije, Serbian Patriarch

 Porfirije (Порфирије, Porphyry; born Prvoslav Perić; born 22 July 1961) is the current and 46th patriarch of the Serbian Orthodox Church.
-He was the metropolitan bishop of Zagreb and Ljubljana, from 2014 to 2021.
-Before that, he was titular bishop of Jegra between 1999 and 2014.
+He was the Metropolitan Bishop of Zagreb and Ljubljana from 2014 to 2021 and Titular Bishop of Jegra between 1999 and 2014.
 He is also a university professor and author of theological works.

 Early life and education

-Porfirije (Porphyry) was born as Prvoslav Perić (Првослав Перић) on 22 July 1961, in the town of Bečej, PR Serbia, FPR Yugoslavia (now in Serbia), to Radojka and Radivoj Perić.
+Porfirije was born as Prvoslav Perić (Првослав Перић) on 22 July 1961, in the town of Bečej, PR Serbia, FPR Yugoslavia (now in Serbia), to Radivoje (1935–1993) and Radojka (1942–2023).
 His family has roots in Derventa, Bosnia and Herzegovina.

 He finished primary school in Čurug, and the Jovan Jovanović Zmaj Gymnasium in Novi Sad.
 He was ordained a monk at Visoki Dečani monastery on 21 April 1985, receiving the monastic name of Porfirije after Porphyrios of Kafsokalivia.

 In 1986, Porfirije earned his bachelor's degree in Eastern Orthodox theology from the University of Belgrade, when Bishop Pavle of Raška and Prizren (future Serbian Patriarch) ordained him a hierodeacon at the Holy Trinity Monastery in Mušutište, SAP Kosovo.
 He attended postgraduate studies at the University of Athens from 1986 until 1990.
 He earned a doctorate in Athens in 2004, with the thesis Possibility of knowability of God in St. Paul's understanding according to the interpretation of Saint John Chrysostom.

 Porfirije speaks Serbian, Greek, English, German and Russian.